shahbaz-ali/miniBRS/docs/settings.md

     <br/>

- - **storage_type:** ```storage_type``` is used to specify the type of storage to be used for ingesting data, currently, miniBRS supports AmazonS3, DropBox, SFTP, MySQL, Postgres and SQL Server.
+ - **storage_type:** ```storage_type``` is used to specify the type of storage to be used for ingesting data, currently, miniBRS supports AmazonS3, DropBox, Google Drive, SFTP, MySQL, Postgres and SQL Server.
 The credentials of these storages are to be stored in Airflow Connections in their specific default connection_ids.
+    This variable takes values such as `"sftp", "s3", "dropbox", "googledrive", "mysql", "postgres", "mssql"`

     <br/>